Initializing...

 Key Statistics

-- Matching formats improves blending quality
+• Matching or similar formats improve blending quality

 Best Practices